WebOfTrustInfo/rwot3-sf/draft-documents/hubs.md

 `/.well-known/identity/:id/collections/schema.org:Photograph` ➜ http://schema.org/Photograph

+#### Data Portability

+All Hub data associated with the identity must be portable.
+Transfer of a hub’s contents and settings between environments should be seamless, without loss of data or operational state, including the permissions that govern access to identity data.

 ## Request/Response Format

 The REST API uses [JSON API's specification][2773b365 for request, response, and query formats, and leverages standard schemas for encoding stored data and response objects.
-Given the nature of the responses, only the Top Level properties are in scope for this utilization.
+Given the nature of the responses, only the Top-Level properties are in scope for this utilization.
 Requests should be formatted in accordance with the JSON API documentation: http://jsonapi.org/format/#fetching.
 The `Content-Type` and `Accept` header parameters must be set to `application/vnd.api+json`.
 This approach maximizes the use of existing standards and open source projects.

 #### Authentication